Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Why can't I attack with my left hand weapon?

 > A: MCO doesn't support left hand attacks, but if you have a melee weapon in both hands, you will get a dual wield moveset that alternates between both hands by just pressing right hand attack.

+### Q: How do I block with dual wield or spellsword?

+> A: With dual wield you block just like you normally would (left bumper or right click).
+There is no spellsword block.
+Instead, consider casting spells hands-free with shout casting.
+(Read [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md))

 ## Q: Any video showcase of the list?